 Are utilities included?

 This is the money question… quite literally.
-Some apartments will include utilities in the rent and pay the companies directly so you don’t have to.
-Other places don’t.
-It’s important to establish which utilities, if any, are included.
+Some apartments will include utility costs in the rent and pay the companies directly so you don’t have to.
+Other places don’t pay it or include it in the overall costs.
+It’s important to establish which utilities, if any, are included to determine how much you can save on utilities.
 You don’t want to be shocked if your electricity, sewage, trash, or water stops because you didn’t ask if they were included!

 What is your subletting policy?